pwittchen/spotify-cli-linux/README.md

 # spotify-cli-linux
-A command-line interface to [Spotify](https://www.spotify.com/) on Linux.
+A command line interface to [Spotify](https://www.spotify.com/) on Linux.

 This project is inspired by the similar project called [shpotify](https://github.com/hnarayanan/shpotify), which does similar things, but on macOS.